mayasharma2110/Keep-Riding/README.md

 has many colours.
 I added a black transparent overlay so that the white text could be seen easier.

-* For the contact form I added a black transparent overlay similar to above, so the white test was easier to read where the image had a lighter green colour.
+* For the contact form I added a black transparent overlay similar to above, so the white text was easier to read where the image had a lighter green colour.
 However, this made the heading, submit and reset buttons look faded out due to the overlay.
 I added the position relative to these elements to solve the issue.